 I was so impressed with the taste of these gluten free sausage rolls – and so were my gluten-eating guinea pigs!
 Steve’s mum is always my best judge because she doesn’t like a lot of gluten free foods, but she really enjoyed these.
 I thought the pastry was really buttery and delicious, and it brought back vague memories of what puff pastry should be like.

 I can’t wait to experiment some more with this Jus-rol pastry.
 It was so easy to use – I expected it to be quite sticky like a lot of gluten free pastries are (I usually have to roll them in between cling film!) but it was so easy to work with.
-So if you want to make these delicious and super easy gluten free sausage rolls, check out the recipe below…
+So if you want to make these delicious and super easy coeliac-friendly free sausage rolls, check out the recipe below…

 Gluten free sausage rolls